wanghaichao0611/Python-Crawler/README.md

 # Python-Crawler

 This is a learning document about Python web crawlers, which includes two parts: learning examples and practical operations.
-This project will involve web crawlers, big data, and artificial intelligence.
-Please regulate your own operations and do not maliciously attack other people's web pages.
-We hope everyone can learn something from it.
+This project will involve web crawlers, big self, and artificial intelligence.
+Please regulate your own operations and do not maliciously attack other people's web pages.When you need to crawl a webpage, please add/robots. txt after the URL and follow the crawling protocol rules.
+We hope everyone can learn something from it. robots.txt

 ## Directory Catalog